Massive alcohol-related cancer mortality

 In England, a 2015 survey showed that only 13% of respondents identified cancer as a potential health outcome of alcohol consumption.

-Understanding of alcohol’s real effects matters for how communities and societies treat alcohol.
+Understanding of alcohol’s real effects matters for how communities and societies view and recognize alcohol harm and treat alcohol policy solutions.

 Understanding of alcohol’s real effects matters for how parents talk with their children about using and not using, about whether or not to begin alcohol consumption.
 It matters for how doctors talk with their (cancer) patients and which advice they provide (or do not provide) for cancer survivors to stay healthy.
 It matters for women, for instance, who have a higher genetical risk of developing breast cancer.
 And it matters for alcohol consumers, in how much and how often they actually would consume alcohol.